thalikat/thalikat.github.io/docs/index.md

-# Hello, world.

-#### :smiley: Hi, my name is Thalia Juarez.
+# Hello, my name is Thalia Juarez.
 I'm currently a Software Developer located in Texas.

 **Projects**